Facing Embezzlement Charges, Marine Le Pen Plays the Victim

 This affair first emerged in 2014 when Le Pen — at the time an MEP and president of what was then known as the Front National — was the object of an EU investigation over the fictitious employment of two aides: her bodyguard Thierry Léger and Catherine Griset, who was her chief of staff.
 Griset, this June elected to her own second term as MEP, received a salary as a parliamentary aide between October 2014 and August 2015, despite spending a total of just twelve hours at the European Parliament.
 The funds transferred to Griset and Léger were estimated at €340,000 euros, but subsequent EU and French investigations revealed that a far larger web of individuals were involved.
 The European Parliament — a civil party in the current case — estimates that as much as €6.8 million euros were syphoned off in a scheme implicating over twenty Front National officials between 2004 and 2016.
 In a June 2014 message to Le Pen, then party treasurer Wallerand de Saint-Just wrote, “We will only stay afloat if we can make some considerable savings thanks to the European Parliament.”

 Fictitious employment has been at the center of several high-profile corruption cases in France, where parliamentary aides’ work is paid out of the public purse.
 This has been exploited by various political forces, whether for personal enrichment or as a means to cover up holes in party finances.
 The campaign of François Fillon — expected favorite in the 2017 presidential race as candidate for the right-wing Républicains — was sunk when he became embroiled in a scandal surrounding payments to his wife for fictitious administrative work during Fillon’s time as a parliamentarian in the 1990s and 2000s.
-The pair were later convicted.
+The pair was later convicted.
 Fabien Roussel, national secretary of the French Communist Party, was put under investigation in 2022 for alleged embezzlement as a parliamentary aide in the late 2000s.
 A key ally of President Emmanuel Macron since 2017, François Bayrou was acquitted this February after fictitious employment allegations were raised against his MoDem party.

 What seems to set the Rassemblement National case apart is the apparent scale of the operation, which prosecutors described as an “organized system” to skim off cash from the European Parliament and into the pockets of party officials.
 In their sentencing demands, the state’s attorneys sought a tough penalty for the far-right leader, including a five-year ban on seeking national office.
 That would block Le Pen, the Rassemblement National’s presumed standard-bearer in the 2027 presidential elections, from even running.
 Le Pen, who is an MP in France’s National Assembly, would not have to step down from her seat in the current parliament.

 Prosecutors likewise requested a five-year prison sentence (three years suspended, and two possibly to be served with an electronic tag) and €300,000 in damages against Le Pen.
-A series of lighter prison and ineligibility sentences were requested against the twenty-four other defendants from the Rassemblement National, which could also face a multimillion-euros fine.
+A series of lighter prison and ineligibility sentences were requested against the twenty-four other defendants from the Rassemblement National, which could also face a multimillion-euro fine.
 The judges are expected to deliver an initial ruling in early 2025.

 Victimized?